Koper90/FanMatrix/README.md

 ### Mounting

-Mounts are located in the "CAD" folder and there are both horizontal and vertical mounts that can be used with M3 hardware for both 2020 and 1515 extrusions.
+Mounts are located in the CAD folder.

+### Connectors

+All the connectors are JST PH 2.54.